FakeItEasy/FakeItEasy/how_to_build.md

 * `full`: the default profile on Windows, builds all supported target frameworks
 * `net45`: builds only the .NET Framework 4.5 target framework
-* `netcore2+`: the default profile on non-Windows OSes, builds only .NET Core 2.1 and 3.1 / .NET Standard 2.0 and 2.1 target frameworks.
 * `netcore2.1`: builds only .NET Core 2.1 / .NET Standard 2.0 target frameworks
 * `netcore3.1`: builds only .NET Core 3.1 / .NET Standard 2.1 target frameworks
-* `netcoreall`: builds all supported .NET Core / .NET Standard target frameworks
+* `netcoreall`: the default profile on non-Windows OSes, builds all supported .NET Core / .NET Standard target frameworks

 In order to select a profile, create a `FakeItEasy.user.props` file at the root of the repository by running